kvarq/kvarq/docs/install.rst

 Note that the packages are currently **not signed** and you therefore have to `enable OS X to run programs from unidentified developers
 <http://www.mcvsd.org/tips/powerteacher/osx_unidentified_developers.html>`_
-if you run OS X newer than 10.8
+if you run OS X 10.8 or newer.

 .. _install-from-source: